Skip to main content

 Low accuracy (4 of 18 factors)

-Elon University has two relatively traditional supplemental essays, which both focus on your identity, and three short “fun fact” style questions, which ask you to provide some recommendations in your hometown, name three songs from your perfect playlist, and provide a top 5 of something you love.
+Elon University has one relatively traditional supplemental essay, which is focused on your identity, and two short “fun fact” style questions, which ask you to name three songs from your perfect playlist and provide a top 5 of something you love.
+Applicants to an Honors, Fellows, or Scholars program will also have to write an additional essay focused on a transformative leadership experience or academic project.

 Because Elon’s supplemental essay package is a little quirkier than most, you want to make sure you take the time to give each prompt the attention it deserves.
 Here, we’ll explain how you want to brainstorm for, draft, and revise your response to each one, so you can be sure you’re putting your best foot forward and maximizing your chances of acceptance.